Cuomo handily defeats 'resistance' challenger Cynthia Nixon, as far-left Dems fall in several key races

 New York Gov. Andrew Cuomo soundly defeated insurgent progressive Cynthia Nixon in Thursday's gubernatorial primary, denying far-left liberals a victory they had long sought against the establishment Democrat.

-And Incumbent Kathy Hochul defeated Jumaane Williams, another so-called "resistance" candidate, in the race for lieutenant governor.
+And incumbent Kathy Hochul defeated Jumaane Williams, another so-called "resistance" candidate, in the race for lieutenant governor.
 Hochul, a former congresswoman from Buffalo, now moves on to the November general election as Cuomo's running mate.

 Rounding out the day's key races, Cuomo-backed New York City Public Advocate Letitia James, 59, won a four-way Democratic primary for attorney general, triumphing over progressive law professor Zephyr Teachout.

 Teachout had campaigned with Nixon against Cuomo, and pledged to make fighting state corruption a priority.
-She said she'd use the "law as a sword, not just a shield" in cracking down on Trump.
+She had said she'd use the "law as a sword, not just a shield" in cracking down on Trump.

 The losses were a one-two-three punch for so-called "resistance" Democrats seeking to defy polls -- and better-funded opponents -- to upend the New York party establishment.